 It is important to acknowledge that not everyone will receive a diagnosis.
-Some people may not be able to access the tests necessary to identify their child's condition, while others may be affected by a condition that is so rare it is yet to be understood by science.
-Without a diagnosis, you should still be able to access services and support based on your child's needs.
-For example, social care services and education support are intended to be provided based on a person's needs, not their diagnosis.
-Contact's website has information on accessing on social care.
+Some people may not be able to access the tests necessary to identify their condition, while others may be affected by a condition that is so rare it is yet to be understood by science.
+Without a diagnosis, you should still be able to access services and support based on your needs.
+For example, social care services and workplace support are intended to be provided based on a person's needs, not their diagnosis.
+For example, social care services and workplace support are intended to be provided based on a person's needs, not their diagnosis.
+For example, social care services and workplace support are intended to be provided based on a person's needs, not their diagnosis.
+Information on getting a needs assessment can be found on the NHS website.

 Receiving a diagnosis of a rare genetic condition will never be easy.
-Discovering that your child has a health condition that might be life changing or life limiting is likely to be an emotionally challenging experience.
+Discovering that you or your loved one has a health condition that might be life changing or life limiting is likely to be an emotionally challenging experience.